C

 Common Health Issues

-Just like its two parent breeds, the Cheagle may have the tendency to suffer from heart disease, cancer, mange, thyroid problems, obesity, eye infections, and hip dysplasia (a developmental disorder that causes the hip to become dislocated in its socket).
+Just like its two parent breeds, the Cheagle may tend to suffer from heart disease, cancer, mange, thyroid problems, obesity, eye infections, and hip dysplasia (a developmental disorder that causes the hip to become dislocated in its socket).

 Another potential problem is a degenerative spinal condition called intervertebral disc disease.
 This can lead to pain and weakness in dogs.
 Good breeders will always try to screen their dogs for potential health problems, but it is impossible to eliminate all risks.
 A regular checkup at the vet is necessary to catch problems as early as possible.
 This will lead to better outcomes in the long run.